-- Only quality pages will become part of search.
+- Only quality pages will become part of Google Search.

 This part is subjective as it depends on what SEO plugin you are using.
-If you are using SEO plugins like SEO by yoast or All in one SEO, follow the links I listed below, where I have explained how you can no index tags, categories and also your author archive pages.
+If you are using SEO plugins like SEO by Yoast or All in one SEO, follow the links I’ve listed below, where I explain how you can “noindex” tags, categories, and author archive pages.

-Do let us know if you are keeping your WordPress tags and categories as noindex or doindex?
-Which method are you using to keep them noindex?
-Also you might like to read about How to manage WordPress tags effectively.
+Do let us know if you are keeping your WordPress tags and categories as “noindex” or “doindex”.
+Which methods are you using to keep them “noindex”?